albertfougy/Netmastery/docs/Cisco-CCNA-Exam-Prep/index.md

 # Cisco CCNA Exam Prep

 In preparation for the CCNA exam, I am taking notes from various resources, primarily [Cisco University](https://u.cisco.com) & [Jeremy's IT Lab](https://youtube.com/playlist?list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ).
-The menu items listed above the 'About' section on Cisco U's website serve as a guideline for the course subjects covered in 'Implementing & Administrating Cisco Solutions'.
+The menu items located above the 'About' section in the website's side navigation are intended as a guide.
+They cover the course subjects included in 'Implementing & Administrating Cisco Solutions'.
 In addition to these resources, I will be incorporating my own notes and providing further depth on topics that need clarification.

 ## DESCRIPTION